 Why have they...what's the word?

 Jason: Yeah.
 Basically since the late naughties, cell phones have been absolutely everywhere.
 People have been snapping pictures all over the place whereas ten years ago, fifteen years ago, there weren't.
 So image through the mobile phone has matured, and now is the moment.
 Voice has only been around for two or three years.

 Images is somewhere where we can start making money.
 Microsoft has started implementing it.
 Take a picture of someone wearing a dress, and you can tell what necklace they're wearing.
 That kind of technology is very advanced.

 The technology for images is ready.
 The technology for voice isn't, because they don't have the data.
-Because machine learning (that's where it is all coming from), like cooking, relies on three things: the ingredients, the tools, and the imagination.
+Because machine learning (that's where it is all coming from) relies on three things: the ingredients, the tools, and the imagination.

 The tools in machine learning, are mathematical formulas.
 The ingredients are shitloads of data.
 And the imagination is somebody putting the data together with the mathematical formula.
 That's the chef.

-If you only have two of them, and for example, you don't have enough data, you can't write machine learning algorithms that can actually perform.
+If you only have two of them, and for example, if you don't have data, which is a problem, you don't have enough data, you can't write machine learning algorithms that can actually perform.
 It needs data that's been sorted out in some way, manner, or form.
-For images, they DO have enough data, since we've had the time and the usage.
+Images, we've had the time.
+They've got so many images.
 Videos, same thing.
 They've got YouTube and shitloads of video.
 They gave a computer a million hours of YouTube and it just went through it, without knowing anything about the world, and figured out what a cat was.

 Raney: That's awesome!

 Jason: Exactly!
 Because they've got the data!
 With voice, we don't have the data, because people aren't talking to their machines so much.
 Stewart's point about voice search not being public is incredibly powerful.